Learn to speak Magento! A Glossary of Magento Terms and Phrases

 Magento U: Magento U, in essence, Magento University, is the resource provided directly by Magento to take paid training courses on Magento, get study guides for certifications, find certified individuals, and sign up to take paid exams.
 There are some free resources too, so if you’re just dabbling in Magento and want to learn more, you may still want to check it out.

 Magento Update: Magento periodically releases minor and major version updates.
 These include new features, bug fixes, security improvements, and other enhancements.
 It’s important to stay on an upgrade path in order to stay on a supported version of Magento for which Magento will continue to make security patches and software updates available.
-Some of the most recent deployments include Magento 2.3 (Major update), and both Magento 2.3.1, Magento 2.3.2, and Magento 2.3.3 (minor updates).
+Some of the most recent deployments include Magento 2.3 and Magento 2.4 (Major updates), and Magento 2.3.1, Magento 2.3.2, Magento 2.3.3, Magento 2.34, and Magento 2.3.5 (minor updates).

 Meet Magento Association: This organization promoted Magento events and learning from 2009 until 2018, but has since been replaced by the Magento Association.